angelopoole/v4/content/featured/SweaterWeather/index.md

 tech:
   - React.js
   - Redux
-  - weatherbit api
+  - weatherbit.api
   - styled-components
 showInProjects: true
 ---

-A quick way to look at your weekly forcast.
-You can switch between farenheight and celcius and it will tell you if you should wear a coat or sweater!
+A quick way to look at your weekly forecast.
+You can switch between fahrenheit and celcius and it will suggest the outerwear appropriate for the weather!